f1tzpatrick/devup-2022/devup.md

 Q: Is 'CareType' an App, with a function for each HTTP method?
 Or were multiple APIs hosted by a more encompassing app

+Each HTTP handler implemented as a separate function.

 #### Gotchas:
 Testing challenges: